kennylouie/kdevtools/README.md

 ## pca.cov

 Similar to pca.cov.cor() but only conducts association test with kruskal.test() on a covariate dataframe of only factors (no numerical data).

+## pcaTopCandidates

+This function extracts the most weighted eigengenes of a specific principal component.
+This function conducts PCA (SVD method) on a data matrix.
+From a specified PC, the most weighted (above 3rd IQR and below 1st) features of the PC will be extracted.